lazcad/homeassistant/README.md

           friendly_name: Door Sensor
   ```

 5. Add automation.
 For the Button and Switch, use the following event.
-Available click types are 'single', 'double' and 'hold'
+Available click types are 'single', 'double' and 'hold'.
+For door window sensor and motion sensor, you can use State or Event as trigger
   ```yaml
   automation:
   - alias: Turn on Dining Light when click